marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. note:: Participants should not show their payoff code to others, as others could then claim the payoff.
 Therefore, it is advisable for participants not to let any other participant see the screen of their mobile device during the experiment.

 .. note:: If a participant closes the browser, normally the payoff code is lost.
-Therefore, participants should take note of the payoff code or make a screenshot of it.
+Therefore, participants should take note of the payoff code or make a screen-shot of it.

 .. image:: _static/Payoffff.JPG
     :alt:  300px